SirPotatoIV/password-generator/README.md

 # Password Generator

 ## Description
 This repository is for creating a password generator.
 This is for the 3rd homework assignment in my web development class.
+This password generator can create a randomly generated password from 8-128 characters long.
+The user has the ability to select what character types to include.
+If the user does not select any types of characters they will recieve a message to indicate the error.
+User can continue to generate random passwords. user can copy the generated password.

+## Images
+Starting View
+[./assets/start-view.png]

+Password Generation Example
+[./assets/password-example.png]

+Error Message Example
+[error-message.png]

 ## Installation
 If all files are kept in a single folder a web browser should be able to run the project and you have an internet connection.